 Signs and Symptoms

-With a groin strain, you may experience 1 or more of the following symptoms in the groin area or lower abdomen:
+With a groin strain, you may experience one or more of the following symptoms in the groin area or lower abdomen:

 - Weakness in the leg when trying to walk, climb stairs, or move the leg

 - Limping when walking

 - Difficulty performing daily activities that require standing and walking

 How Is It Diagnosed?

 If you see your physical therapist first, your therapist will conduct a thorough evaluation that includes taking your health history.
 The first goal of your physical therapist is to exclude any other serious conditions causing your symptoms that would warrant a referral to another health care provider.
 Since groin pain can be present with other diagnoses involving your hip, pelvis, or lower back, your physical therapist may ask specific questions or use additional tests to assess the possible contribution of these other regions to your pain.